Warren truss: Truss

-The Warren truss consists of longitudinal members joined only by angled cross-members, forming alternately inverted Equilateral triangle-shaped spaces along its length.
+The Warren truss consists of longitudinal members joined only by angled cross-members, forming alternately inverted equilateral triangle-shaped spaces along its length.
 This gives a pure truss: each individual strut, beam, or tie is only subject to tension or compression forces, there are no bending or torsional forces on them.

 Loads on the diagonals alternate between compression and tension (approaching the centre), with no vertical elements, while elements near the centre must support both tension and compression in response to live loads.
 This configuration combines strength with economy of materials and can therefore be relatively light.
 The girders being of equal length, it is ideal for use in prefabricated modular bridges.

 It is an improvement over the Neville truss in which the elements form isosceles triangles.

 A variant of the Warren truss has additional vertical members within the triangles.
-These are used when the lengths of the upper horizontal members would otherwise become so long as to present a risk of buckling These verticals do not carry a large proportion of the truss loads; they act mostly to stabilise the horizontal members against buckling.
+These are used when the lengths of the upper horizontal members would otherwise become so long as to present a risk of buckling These verticals do not carry a large proportion of the truss loads; they act mostly to stabilise the horizontal members against breaking down.

 Bridges

 Architecture

-The Warren truss is also a prominent structural feature in hundreds of hastily constructed aircraft hangars in WW2.
+The Warren truss is a prominent structural feature in hundreds of hastily constructed aircraft hangars in WW2.
 In the early parts of the war, the British and Canadian government formed an agreement known as the British Commonwealth Air Training Plan which used newly constructed airbases in Canada to train aircrew needed to sustain emerging air forces.
 Hundreds of airfields, aprons, taxiways and ground installations were constructed all across Canada.
 Two characteristic features were a triangle runway layout and hangars built from virgin British Columbia timbers with Warren truss configuration roofs.
 Many still remain in service.